AhmedYahyaE/laravel-image-manipulation-api/README.md

 ![create-sanctum-access-token](https://github.com/AhmedYahyaE/laravel-image-manipulation-api/assets/118033266/0ab56da1-4666-40f9-b94c-e24690498560)

 ## Features:
-1- Using a Scope Filter (Query Scopes) for both the Search Bar Form and Website Tags implementation.
+1- Token-based Authentication using Laravel Sanctum package.

-2- Using Blade Components and Component Slots.
+2- Using Laravel API Resources and Resource Collection classes.

-3- Using Database Seeders and Model Factories.

-4 - Using Laravel's '[storage](storage)' directory (public disk and local driver) for storing user-uploaded images (instead of the regular '[public](public)' directory).
-Then, using a Symbolic Link between the '[storage/app/public](storage/app/public)' directory and '[public/storage](public/storage)' directory to display images throughout the application.

-5- Using Route Model Binding.

-6- Using Alpine.js library for creating Session Flash Messages that disappears after a specified duration.

-7- Using Tailwind CSS for creating a completely responsive/mobile first design.

-8- Eloquent Pagination.

-9-  User Registration, Authentication and Authorization.
+3- Using Form Request classes for complex validation.

+4- Rate Limiting to restrict the number of requests to the API per minute.

+5- Using Regular Expression with the resizing API endpoints.

+6- Laravel Breeze package.

+7- Intervention Image package for image manipulation.

 ## Application Routes:
 All the application routes are defined in the [web.php](/routes/web.php) file.